julielinx/julielinx.github.io/_posts/2020-08-27-37b_regression_gradient_descent.md

 ## Caveats

-As additional dimensions (i.e., features) are added, the situation becomes more complicated and the limitations of gradient descent become apparent.
+As additional dimensions (i.e. features) are added, the situation becomes more complicated and the limitations of gradient descent become apparent.

 Aurelion puts it this way on page 119 of *Hands-On Machine Learning with Scikit-Learn*: